 In this article, we’ll discuss the drawbacks of using spreadsheets for data management, and more reliable solutions to efficiently manage your business data.

 Businesses use spreadsheets for everything.
 I recently saw a business using Excel to manage scheduling the work of hundreds of employees.
 I don’t think there was a single number or formula used in the entire sheet.

-We see a lot of early stage “software” startups start their process using a spreadsheet.
-Using Excel is great way to get up and running.
-It can help validate a startup idea before committing to build software.
+We see a lot of early-stage “software” startups start their process using a spreadsheet.
+Using Excel is a great way to get up and running.
+It can help validate a startup idea before committing to building software.

 But businesses tend to push spreadsheets beyond their limits.
 And they quickly become too difficult to manage.

 The biggest disadvantages of using spreadsheets for data management are:

 Data integrity refers to the accuracy, consistency, and reliability of data over its lifecycle.
 Now, what happens when there’s an error in your spreadsheet?
 Data integrity is compromised, and incorrect data can lead to misguided business decisions, impacting your bottom line.